yhrgintoki/robotfeeding-website/content/tutorials/quickstart.md

 $ sudo apt install git-all
 {{< / highlight >}}

 - A github account.
-You can signup for one [here](https://github.com/join?source=header-home)
+You can sign up for one [here](https://github.com/join?source=header-home).
 - [vcstool](https://github.com/dirk-thomas/vcstool.git)

 Once you have these, you're good to go!

 ## Install Sim
 Now that we have the dependencies, lets get started!
 We'll start by making sure we have all the necessary ROS packages.
+Select **one** of the following, based off the version of ROS you installed.

 **Melodic:**
 {{< highlight bash >}}